ESL Afterschool Communities

 WHO WE ARE

-ESL Afterschool Communities (ESLAsC) is an area in the Community and Civic Engagement Division at Columbus State Community College (CSCC).
+ESL Afterschool Communities (ESLAsC) is an area in the Community and Service Learning Department at Columbus State Community College (CSCC).
 It is an outreach initiative that introduces the College to the community and helps underserved students discover that college is a possibility and exciting opportunities lay ahead through education.
 ESLAsC has developed a community-based, comprehensive program of support and education at several sites within Franklin County.

 Refugee and other immigrant children face language, cultural and financial barriers to learning.
 ESL Afterschool Communities is a bridge from school to home for their families, strengthening the connection between the two and addressing community issues.